 Financial Market Development

-- The Philippines has good business infrastructure, an educated, English-speaking, highly competent, cost-effective workforce and a sound legal environment.
+- The Philippines offers good business infrastructure, an educated, English-speaking, highly competent, cost-effective workforce and a sound legal environment.

 Sophistication of Banking Systems

-- The Philippines has 42 universal and commercial banks, of which three are government-owned and 24 are branches or subsidiaries of foreign banks.
+- The Philippines has 43 universal and commercial banks, of which three are government-owned and 23 are branches or subsidiaries of foreign banks.
+A further 11 foreign banks have representative offices.

 - The banking industry is regulated by Bangko Sentral ng Pilipinas, the central bank of the Philippines.
 Regulations are in line with international standards.
 Bangko Sentral ng Pilipinas also regulates foreign-exchange controls.

-- Withholding tax is charged to resident companies at 0% on dividends and 7.5% to 20% on interest.
-For non-resident companies rates are 15% or 30% on dividends and 30% on interest if no tax treaty is in place, while they range from 15% to 25% for dividends and 5% to 25% on interest where a treaty is in place.
+- For non-resident companies, withholding tax rates are 15% or 30% on dividends and 20% on interest if no tax treaty is in place.
+Withholding tax ranges from 5% to 25% for dividends and 10% to 15% on interest where a treaty is in place and the non-resident company can provide the Certificate of Residence.

 - Documentary stamp duty is payable on a number of transactions, including certain debt instruments.
-Rates range from PHP 0.5 per PHP 200 to PHP 20 per PHP 5,000.
+Some of the instruments are subject to ad volarem whilst others are fixed in nature.

-- Interest income is subject to a final tax of 7.5%, 10% or 20%.
-Deductions for interest expenses are reduced by 33% of the interest income that is subject to final tax.
+- Allowable deductions for interest expenses are reduced by an amount equal to 33% of the interest income that is subject to final tax.
+There are no thin capitalisation rules in the Philippines.

-- Tax incentives are available for export enterprises, including exemption from CIT for four to six years if certain conditions are met.
+- Tax incentives are available for export companies and those located in special economic zones, including exemption from corporate income tax for specific periods of time if certain conditions are met.

-- Regional operating headquarters of multinational companies pay reduced CIT of 10% on their taxable income.
+- Regional operating headquarters of multinational companies are subject to a reduced corporate income tax rate of 10% on their taxable income.

 - The Philippines has tax treaties with around 40 countries and territories.